 What Researchers Did

-This study reviewed the emergency medicine evaluation and management of anemia, including its diagnosis, classification, symptoms, and treatment options.
+This study reviewed the emergency medicine evaluation and management of anaemia, including its diagnosis, classification, symptoms, and treatment options.

 What They Found

-Researchers outlined that anemia is a common condition diagnosed by low hemoglobin or decreased red blood cells, with various classification systems and laboratory markers providing important information.
-They described that acute anemia often presents with symptoms from blood loss, while chronic anemia may manifest as fatigue, dyspnea, or chest pain, with specific treatments like iron for deficiency or hyperbaric oxygen as a rescue therapy.
+Researchers outlined that anaemia is a common condition diagnosed by low haemoglobin or decreased red blood cells, with various classification systems and laboratory markers providing important information.
+They described that acute anaemia often presents with symptoms from blood loss, while chronic anaemia may manifest as fatigue, dyspnea, or chest pain, with specific treatments like iron for deficiency or hyperbaric oxygen as a rescue therapy.

 What This Means for Canadian Patients